derde/kjvtex/README.md

 Specific features to reduce length and print cost:
 * Verses continue on the same line.
 This reflects the form of the original (no verse divisions), and encourages regular reading over proof-texting.
-*  Over 31k verses with random lengths, this shortens the print by around 14k lines, and at 110 lines per page, that's 127 pages or so saved. * Embedded verse numbers (these are printed in a smaller font, and raised, so that they are visually distinct.
+* Over 31k verses with random lengths, this shortens the print by around 14k lines, and at 110 lines per page, that's 127 pages or so saved.
+* Embedded verse numbers (these are printed in a smaller font, and raised, so that they are visually distinct.
 * No paragraph headings: these both tend to be tendentious (adj. having or showing a definite tendency, bias, or purpose), and take up print space
 * Chapter numbers use drop-caps
 * New books of the Bible start on same page as the previous book ended (66 books that don't start on a new page should save around 30 pages)
-*  no maps (yes, those are indeed on the end papers, but you don't have to print them, you know, and not printing saves)
+* No maps (yes, those are indeed on the end papers, but you don't have to print them, you know, and not printing saves)
 * Acrostic psalms (ps 119) has just the Hebrew letter.

 Other features:
-* No paragraph titles (same as headings: they tend to be wrong and unhelpfil)
+* No paragraph titles (same as headings, but at the top of the page: they tend to be wrong and unhelpful)
 * Print table of contents block down outer margin to identify signature selection errors.
 This is a nondescript little black block ... a shade of grey might be better ...

 ## Tradeoffs in printing:
+Some general ideas about the tradeoffs to print in good quality using the least physical material:

 Margins
  * 7mm all around is about as small as you can go.